José Mourinho: 2016–17: Europa League title and double

-On 11 September 2016, Mourinho lost his first Manchester derby as a manager in a 2–1 defeat to Manchester City; this was also his eighth loss against his rival manager while with Real Madrid, former Barça manager Pep Guardiola.

-On 23 October 2016, Mourinho made his first visit back to Chelsea with Manchester United since leaving in December 2015.
+On 11 September, Mourinho lost his first Manchester derby as a manager in a 2–1 defeat to Manchester City; this was also his eighth loss against his longtime rival manager, former Barça and Bayern Munich manager Pep Guardiola.
+On 23 October, Mourinho made his first visit back to Chelsea with Manchester United since leaving in December 2015.
 The match ended in a 4–0 defeat which left them six points off the top of the table.
-Mourinho won his second Manchester derby as a manager on 26 October 2016 in a 1–0 victory at Old Trafford in the EFL Cup.
+Mourinho won his second Manchester derby as a manager on 26 Octoberin a 1–0 victory at Old Trafford in the EFL Cup.
 Juan Mata scored the only goal of the game in the 54th minute, with the victory being Mourinho's fourth against Guardiola (four wins, six draws, eight losses).

 Following the charges made by the FA over Mourinho's comments about referee Anthony Taylor, Mourinho once again got into trouble with a referee on 29 October when he was sent to the stands by Mark Clattenburg during the 0–0 home draw against Burnley.
 On 29 January 2017, despite a 2–1 second leg loss away to Hull City, Mourinho's United reached the final of the EFL Cup by virtue of a 3–2 aggregate win.
 Manchester United won 3–2 over Southampton in the EFL Cup Final at Wembley.
 With the victory, he became the first United manager to win a major trophy in his debut season.

-On 24 May 2017, Manchester United won the Europa League courtesy of a 2–0 win over Ajax.
+On 24 May, Manchester United won the Europa League courtesy of a 2–0 win over Ajax.
 This was Mourinho's second major trophy of his first season as Manchester United manager.
 It also maintained his 100% record of winning every major European Cup final as a manager.